dotnet/docs/docs/architecture/dapr-for-net-developers/getting-started.md

 Note the format of the previous component configuration file:

 - Each component has a name.
 In the sample above, the component is named `statestore`.
 We used that name in our first code example to tell the Dapr sidecar which component to use.
 - Each component configuration file has a `spec` section.
 It contains a `type` field that specifies the component type.
+The `version` field specifies the component version.
 The `metadata` field contains information that the component requires, such as connection details and other settings.
 The metadata values will vary for the different types of components.

 A Dapr sidecar can consume any Dapr component configured in your application.
 But, what if you had an architectural justification to limit the accessibility of a component?
 How could you restrict the Redis component to Dapr sidecars running only in a production environment?